spresnac/logcrawler-client/README.md

 ## Options
 ### force_threshold
-By default, logcrawler sends it's logs when your php process exits and for default, that is preventing logcrawler from slowing down your app process.
+By default, logcrawler sends its logs when your php process exits and for default, that is preventing logcrawler from slowing down your app process.
 In some circumstances, you may wish to like "force sending" logs, i.e. when running in a queue.
 In this case, you can enable a threshold in your `.env` with
 ```
 LOG_CRAWLER_THRESHOLD=<INT>
 ```
 When not present or set to 0 (default), logcrawler only sends reports when your php exists.
 All other integer values are your threshold for sending the logs!
-Notice: A number too small can slow down your app!
+Notice: A number too small can slow down your app - try to start with 8